How to Form an LLC in Massachusetts: Complete 2026 Guide

 3-Year Total Cost Comparison

 Note: Northwest includes free registered agent Year 1 ($125/year after).
-Bizee's $0 formation excludes registered agent and optional add-ons.
+Bizee's $0 Basic plan excludes the operating agreement ($99 extra at Bizee); their $199 Standard plan is the comparable package to Northwest's $39.
 Massachusetts' $500/year annual report makes it one of the most expensive states for ongoing LLC maintenance.

 → Form Your Massachusetts LLC with Northwest for $39 + State Fees